An important factor affecting compilation speed and memory requirements is the

 Juspay was suffering from such long compilation times, we realized that a large

-part of the problem was due to the large core size generated by ghc
+part of the problem was due to the large core size generated by ghc when using

 large records, quadratic in the number of record fields.
 We therefore developed

-library, which offers support for records
+the large-records library, which offers support for records

 which guarantees to result in core code that is linear in the size of the